METHADRENALINE/Shelley/README.md

 ## Game servers recovery controls

-Recovery buttons for the emergency case where a configured game server has stopped and players simply want to bring it back without calling an admin.
+Recovery buttons for the emergency case where a game server has stopped and players simply want to bring it back without calling an admin.

 When the server is offline, Shelley can show a Start button.
 When the server is offline or marked as starting, it can show Restart system button.
 These controls are only for unplanned outages.